se-edu/se-book/testCaseDesign/equivalencePartitions/intermediate/text.md

 <div id="body">

-When deciding EPs of OOP methods, you need to identify EPs of all data participants that can potentially influence the behaviour of the method, such as,
+When deciding EPs of OOP methods, you need to identify the EPs of all data participants that can potentially influence the behaviour of the method, such as,

 * the target object of the method call
 * input parameters of the method call
 * other data/objects accessed by the method such as global variables.
-This category may not be applicable if using the black box approach (because the test case designer using the black box approach will not know how the method is implemented)
+This category may not be applicable if using the black box approach (because the test case designer using the black box approach will not know how the method is implemented).

 <box>

 {{ icon_example }} Consider this method in the `DataStack` class:
 `push(Object o): boolean`
-* Adds o to the top of the stack if the stack is not full.
+* Adds `o` to the top of the stack if the stack is not full.
-* returns `true` if the push operation was a success.
+* Returns `true` if the push operation was a success.
-* throws
+* Throws
   * `MutabilityException` if the global flag `FREEZE==true`.
-  * `InvalidValueException` if  o is null.
+  * `InvalidValueException` if `o` is null.

 EPs:
   * `DataStack` object: [full] [not full]